 First I painted them navy, the same color on the forest accent wall.
 Two coats.

 Then I cut the leftover barn wood from the dresser project to fit over the bead board.
-It’s easiest to cut a pattern piece first, or set a fence on your saw to the perfect length in order to get a perfect cut with each piece.
+Set a fence on your saw to the exact length in order to get a perfect cut with each piece.

-Lastly, after fitting together I attached the barn wood with finish nails, 1/2 inch 23-gauge pin nails.
+Last step, fit together the wood (make small cuts when needed) and attach the barn wood with finish nails, 1/2 inch 23-gauge pin nails.
 If I ever want to pull off the barn wood (which will 99.99% likely never happen in my lifetime) there won’t be any glue.

 The boys are going to snuggle up to awesomeness every night, and that just warms my mother heart!